Coding4Kids - Fit for the digital future

 • Finding alternative solutions to successfully exit dead ends

-Producing instead of just consuming
+Creating instead of just consuming

 It makes a big difference whether you only consume digital content or produce it.
 Kids learn to break down complex topics and solve problems in a structured way.